JesseEsau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays contents of /etc/passwd and /etc/hosts
+Script that displays last 10 lines of /etc/passwd